Jaycar-Electronics/ESP8266-Power-Monitor/readme.md

 ![](images/diagram01.png)

-Because the AC712 and ESP8266 D1 Mini are so small you can fit this project in almost any small enclosure, but be sure to observe Electrical safety if using high voltage sources.
+Because the AC712 and ESP8266 D1 Mini are so small you can fit this project in almost any small enclosure.
 Only two wires from the AC712 to be connected in series with the load current you are measuring as depicted in Figure 2 below.

 ![](images/diagram02.png)